marorcas/csharp-resourcing/README.md

 - Created data models for job and temp
 - Created many to many relationship between job and temp
 - Set up database on backend
+- Added migrations to keep track of database model changes